-Founded as the General Perry Benson Chapter NSDAR fifty-three years ago, in Easton, Maryland, we comprise fascinating backgrounds, abilities, talents, and interests.
+Founded as the General Perry Benson Chapter NSDAR, founded April 17, 1965, in Easton, Maryland, we comprise fascinating backgrounds, abilities, talents, and interests.
 We share the common bond of descent from ancestors, hailing from various colonies, all of which contributed to securing independence and freedom as the United States of America, initiating the greatest experiment in human freedom the world has ever known.

 We participate in the NSDAR initiative "Service to America," focusing on the three main DAR objectives of historic preservation, education, and patriotism.

 The DAR is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving, American history, and securing America's future through better education for children.